Outer Space

 🌿🌻Moon: A Peek-Through Board Book by Britta Teckentrup

 This illustrated board book shows moonlit scenes of wild nightlife around the world.
-The peek-through images portray the changing phases of the moon, waxing from crescent to gibbous.
+The peek-through images portray the many changing phases of the moon.
 The cut-out image of the moon changes on each page as it shifts through its phases.

 🌿🌻Nerdy Babies: Space by Emmy Kastner

-This cute board book introduces children to aspects of space–free of sound, gravity, heat–and the orbits of planets and moons.
+While written more for preschool audiences, this cute board book introduces young children to aspects of space–free of sound, gravity, & warmth–and the orbits of planets and moons.
 Learn a little about our solar system’s 8 central planets (plus Pluto).
 Scientists, like babies, are always curious and discovering new things about our world.

 🌿🌻Animals in the Sky by Sara Gillingham